anbehindY/task-mate/README.md

 ## Getting Started

-To run an optimized produciton environment
+To run an optimized production environment

 ```
 pnpm start